OscarZR/DataStructures/README.md

 # DataStructures
-A compilation of scripts from Coursera - Data Structures course.
+## A compilation of Python script implementing different data structures revised in the Data Structures Coursera MOOC.
+More specifically, the scripts in this repository are inspired in selected exercises from the course and seek to shed light in the different implementations and applications of data structures.
+The objective of these is merely didactic, since implementations in lower level languages could be a lot faster. <br>
-En este compilatorio en asoción con mis compañeros Alan García Zermeño, Luis Celedon, y Emilio Villa presentamos los scripts más importantes o que consideramos muy interesantes para un público en general.
+Contributors: Oscar Zendejas Rangel Alan García Zermeño, Luis Celedon, y Emilio Villa @villacu <br>
+The following are short explanations of the scripts presented:
+1. Brackets:
+2.